Get all your news in one place.

 The 20-hour battery life remains, though that claim is supposedly based on the continuous playback of CD-quality music at middling volume in Dual DAC mode, so expect a more modest endurance if you’re going bananas playing a hi-res library loudly in Quad DAC mode.

 All in all, the SR35 is a very well-specced player – and not too well-specced either.
 We have seen portable music players frequently adopt a full Android operating system and all the apps and phone-like density that goes with it, and most of the time it feels overwhelming and unnecessary for such an audio device.
 We like the SR35’s stripped-back functionality, which begins at the necessary device settings and ends with integrated streaming service support.
-It should be noted, however, that the interfaces and features of the integrated streaming services can differ from their Android and iOS versions – for example, the Tidal app doesn’t have offline playback
+It should be noted that the interfaces of the integrated streaming services can differ slightly from their Android and iOS versions, though are still familiar and easy to navigate.

 Design